dangphuc70/plotter-final/README.md

 _This is a team project_
 _In collaboration with other 2 team members_

-Picture of a frog-like creature produced by the plotter
+Picture of a frog-like creature produced by the finished plotter

 ![Picture of a frog-like creature](/picture/frog-creature.jpeg)